Buzut/steroids/README.md

 Steroids is an opinionated WordPress starter theme built for frontend & JS developers: one command install, Less styles, ES6, ES modules, linting,  npm deploy command and much more…

 ### What's in it?
-* bundles & compiles ES6+ JS (served via both a `script type="module"` & a basic script for older browsers) 📦
+* bundles & compiles ESNext JavaScript (served via both a `<script type="module">` & `<script nomodule>` for older browsers) 📦
-* ready for JS tree shaking & code spliting (conditional loading & dynamic imports) 🚀
+* optimises JS with tree shaking & code spliting (conditional loading & dynamic imports) 🚀
 * bundles styles & autoprefixes CSS properties that need to be 💄
+* optimises styles by allowing CSS dynamic loading (target specific templates) 🚀
-* enforces clean JS code & functional sorting of CSS properties (only in IDE's) 💅
+* enforces clean JS code & functional sorting of CSS properties 💅
 * minifies and compresses (gzip & brotli) CSS and JS 🏗
 * pre-compresses theme images to webP 🔥
 * watches for files updates and run build tasks on update ⚙️